Cumulative frequency analysis

-Cumulative frequency analysis is the analysis of the frequency of occurrence of values of a phenomenon less than a reference value.
+Cumulative frequency analysis is the analysis of the cumulative frequency of occurrence of values of a phenomenon less than a reference value.
 The phenomenon may be time- or space-dependent.
 Cumulative frequency is also called frequency of non-exceedance.

 Cumulative frequency analysis is performed to obtain insight into how often a certain phenomenon (feature) is below a certain value.
 This may help in describing or explaining a situation in which the phenomenon is involved, or in planning interventions, for example in flood protection.

 This statistical technique can be used to see how likely an event like a flood is going to happen again in a certain time frame in the future, based on how often it happened in the past.
 It can be adapted to bring in things like climate change causing wetter winters and drier summers.

 Principles

 Definitions

 Frequency analysis is the analysis of how often, or how frequently, an observed phenomenon occurs in a certain range.